Students talking in their bedroom

 The resident advisor, graduate resident coordinator, or area director reserve the right to confront and address what they deem to be excessive, disruptive behavior that is disrespectful to others, in the immediate outside vicinity of the living area (e.g., courtyards, sidewalks, entryways).
 Individuals and groups may be asked to leave the area.

 Realizing that the display of certain items may be considered offensive and disrespectful to some community members, the university requires the use of discretion concerning the “content” of the pictures, posters, or written materials displayed in rooms and hallways.
 Decorations inconsistent with university philosophy may not be displayed.
 This includes sexually oriented or suggestive items or depictions (including “soft pornography”) or any other material that presents the human body in a degrading manner, occult materials, and alcohol, drug, and tobacco advertisements or paraphernalia.
 Illegally obtained street signs are also prohibited.
-The final interpretation of whether a decoration/posting is inappropriate will rest with the area director.
+The final interpretation of whether a decoration/posting is inappropriate will rest with the area or residence director.
 Residents possessing any materials that the university deems questionable may be asked to remove such items from their rooms.

 The Office of Residence Life and the Department of Campus Safety reserve the right to enter students’ rooms to ensure community health and safety, confirm assignments and room conditions, and assess violations of the Residence Life Policies and Procedures, the Undergraduate Community Expectations, and the Graduate and Professional Student Community Expectations.